 The dunes at Pt.
 Betsie are part of the largest freshwater dune system in the world, which covers 275,000 acres of Lake Michigan shoreline.
-The Pt.
-Betsie dunes provide critical habitat for rare species, including Pitcher’s thistle.
-They have also been identified as a potential nesting site for piping plover as the population of this endangered species recovers.
-The Nature Conservancy works with partners through the Michigan Dune Alliance to conserve this rare coastal ecosystem.
+They provide critical habitat for rare species, including Pitcher’s thistle.
+They have also been identified as a potential nesting site for piping plovers as the population of this endangered species recovers.
+For over a decade, TNC worked with the Michigan Dune Alliance to conserve this rare coastal ecosystem.

 Point Betsie became a preserve through the generosity of Steve and Connie Zetterberg.
-In 1988 the Zetterbergs donated the original 71 acres of virgin sand dunes which became the Zetterberg Preserve at Point Betsie—property that had been in their family for generations.
-After having been preserved by the Zetterberg family, Point Betsie is now maintained by TNC and cherished by generations of Michiganians.
+In 1988 the Zetterbergs donated the original 71 acres of sand dunes, which became the Zetterberg Preserve at Point Betsie—a property that had been in their family for generations.
+After having been preserved by the Zetterberg family, Point Betsie is now maintained by TNC and cherished by generations of Michiganders.